 Interview with Chef & Author Alain Braux

-Right around that time, I became interested in the effect of food on one’s health and thought it would be neat to combine my experience as a French chef and my newfound passion in nutrition.
-I studied Macrobiotics, then Holistic Nutrition and finally found a job as an Executive Chef and Nutrition Therapist (Nutritherapist) at Peoples Pharmacy in Austin, TX.
+Right around that time, I became interested in the effect of food on one’s health and thought it would be neat to combine my experience as a French chef and my newfound passion for nutrition.
+I studied Macrobiotics, then Holistic Nutrition, and finally found a job as an Executive Chef and Nutrition Therapist (Nutritherapist) at Peoples Pharmacy in Austin, TX.
 I specialize in allergen-free food and desserts: gluten-free, dairy-free, and sugar-free.
 I also offer private consultations to people with assorted food allergies.

-Since then, I have published Living Gluten and Dairy-Free with French Gourmet Food, Healthy French Cuisine for Less Than $10/Day and the most recent one mentioned above, Paleo French Cuisine.
+Since then, I have published Living Gluten and Dairy-Free with French Gourmet Food, Healthy French Cuisine for Less Than $10/Day, and the most recent one mentioned above, Paleo French Cuisine.

 Here it goes:

-- apprenticeship at Auer, in Nice, France;
+- Apprenticeship at Auer, in Nice, France;

 - Grand Hotel du Cap d’Antibes near Cannes, France.
 Assistant pastry chef